 Becoming an esthetician was a natural career choice for me.
 From an early age, I remember having a small pink suitcase filled with Avon samples my mother would give to me.
 I loved the smells of all the lotions, the little white lipstick tubes, eye shadow and perfumes.
-We lived in sunny Florida and when I became a teenager I spent all my free time on the beach basking in the sun.
-Unfortunately Avon didn’t have sun block and that would have defeated my purpose of getting the deepest dark tan possible three quarters of the year!
+We lived in sunny Florida, and when I became a teenager I spent all my free time on the beach basking in the sun.
+Unfortunately, Avon didn't have sun block, and that would have defeated my purpose of getting the deepest dark tan possible three quarters of the year!
 I continued to be a sun lover until I had my first basal cell carcinoma.
 I have had five others since that time.
-After being diagnosed with my first skin cancer, I started researching skin types, skin care, aging, and had various procedures done in both my dermatologist’s office and my plastic surgeon’s office.
+After being diagnosed with my first skin cancer, I started researching skin types, skin care, aging, and had various procedures done in both my dermatologist's office and my plastic surgeon's office.
 I have had peels, IPL treatments, microdermabrasion, botox and have tried several fillers.
 It has taken quite a long time to even out my skin tone because of the extensive sun damage.
-Around the same time I started making my own lotions and skin serums – my kids called me a ‘Mad Scientist’!
-I continued to learn everything and anything I could about the skin care, products, procedures and anti-aging.
+Around the same time, I started making my own lotions and skin serums - my kids called me a 'Mad Scientist'!
+I continued to learn anything and everything I could about the skin care, products, procedures, and anti-aging.

-After high school I attended Jones College in Orlando, Florida and became a Registered Medical Assistant.
-One of my first jobs after graduation was working for a Plastic Surgeon.
+After high school I attended Jones College in Orlando, Florida, and became a Registered Medical Assistant.
+One of my first jobs after graduation was working for a plastic surgeon.
 I assisted in the the back office with patient procedures, surgeries, removing sutures, sterilizing equipment, sanitizing exam rooms, etc. That started a thirteen year career in various medical offices.
 When my last child was a senior in high school I decided to return to college.
-With the encouragement of my family and friends I enrolled in the The Atlanta Institute of Aesthetics, one of the premiere institutions in the southeast.
-There is only one state which requires more hours to graduate other than Georgia.
-I maintained an “A” average and had to complete 300 hours in JUST clinic time (where we worked on actual clients) to graduate.
+With the encouragement of my family and friends, I enrolled in the The Atlanta Institute of Aesthetics, one of the premiere institutions in the southeast.
+There is only one state which requires more hours to graduate than Georgia.
+I maintained an "A" average and had to complete 300 hours in JUST clinic time (where we worked on actual clients) to graduate.
 I also had a home studio where I continued to practice my skills on family and friends.
-In the last three years a I have taken many advanced courses since that time as well.
+In the last three years I have taken many advanced courses as well.

 I am very blessed to have found my passion.
 I can assure you that I will give you 100% each and every time you are on my aesthetic table.
 If there is something going on that we need to research, I will do everything in my power to help you achieve the results you want.
 I will not waiver from my scope of practice.
 If I see something that I know I am unable to help you with, I will refer you to a dermatologist or other medical specialist.
 My hope is that when you first enter my room, you enter as a guest but you leave as a friend.
 I look forward to working with you!